 (showing member level)

 Undulating wall panels inside the tower lobby visually elongate the 11-meter-tall lobby space, creating a grand sense of arrival for the building’s occupants and visitors.
 Daylight filters through louvres above the entrance canopy to produce dancing shadows across the walls and floor.
-A unique reception desk is imprinted with a historic map of Suhe River, to commemorate the history of the site.
+A unique reception desk is imprinted with a historic map of Suhe River.

 The lower levels of the tower capture views of the park to the west.
-As the building rises above the surrounding low-rise residential fabric it opens up to stunning 360-degree panoramic views.
-Every corner of the tower is a full-height glass space that frames a unique view of the city.
+As the building rises above the surrounding low-rise residential fabric it opens up to 360-degree views.
+Every corner of the tower is a full-height glass space.

-The column-free, flexible office floor plates have been designed to suit a variety of layouts, from single to multiple tenancies.
-Every level has detachable floor slabs to allow for connections between them.
+Column-free, flexible office floor plates suit a variety of layouts and at every level, a detachable floor slab allows for travel between each other suite with ease.
 Along the western façade, the middle section of the building is recessed to allow natural light to flood the office spaces with a row of scenic lifts located within this recess to maximize views of the park and river.

 For more on this story, go to Foster + Partners.